 The Thomas Dilworth Papers consist of correspondence sent to Dilworth regarding his research on artist and poet David Jones.
-A long run of letter from Harman Grisewood, author and friend of Jones, highlights the collection.
+A long run of letters from Harman Grisewood, author and friend of Jones, are included in the collection.
 Grisewood discusses with Dilworth various aspects of David Jones' life.
-Letters from Rene Hague, another contemporary of Jones, to Dilworth are included.
+Letters from Rene Hague, another contemporary of Jones, to Dilworth are also included.
 Rough drafts for Dilworth's edition of Jones' "Wedding Poems," together with correspondence between Dilworth and his publisher are also present.
-The Thomas Dilworth Papers are contained in two archival boxes (1.0 linear feet).

 Most manuscripts collections at the Georgetown University Booth Family Center for Special Collections are open to researchers; however, restrictions may apply to some collections.
 Collections stored off site require a minimum of three days for retrieval.
 For use of all manuscripts collections, researchers are advised to contact the Booth Family Center for Special Collections in advance of any visit.